madhug-nadig/articles/_posts/2017-07-13-support-vector-machine-tutorial-sklearn-algorithm.md

 3. SVMs, unlike Bayesian classifiers, do not directly provide probability estimates.
 4. Choosing the Kernel can be quite tricky

+That's it for now, if you have any comments, please leave them below.
 <br /><br />